Is there a time difference?

 What will the weather be like?

 Australia’s and New Zealand’s seasons are opposite to those in the northern hemisphere.
 Weather patterns around the world ae also becoming less predictable, however, as a general guide; Australia enjoys temperate weather for most of the year.
 The tropical northern states (Cairns and Darwin) typically experience very warm weather and can be very humid in the Australian summer.
-The southern states are typically warm and sunny.
+You can find out more by reading our dedicated Australia climate guide The southern states are typically warm and sunny.
 New Zealand is blessed with mild temperatures, moderate rainfall, and many hours of sunshine.
 The Bay of Islands in the far north has subtropical weather during summer.
+The New Zealand climate guide has more information about what to expect.

 What clothing should I take to Australia or New Zealand?